GsusCryst/Rich-Client-Application-Development/README.md

 Secondly, we take the new trading data + the old and if they are continuous and complete enough (this solves challenges 2 and 3), we calculate the candlesticks, then add them to the queue

-Thirdly, we calculate all indicators in parallel.
+Thirdly, we calculate all indicators in parallel for challenge 5.

 Fourthly, we make a hold/buy/sell decision based on the indicators.

-Finally the market data, indicators and executed order details are stored into the database.
+Finally the market data, indicators and executed order details are stored into the database, this solves challenge 6.

 ## Implementation notes
 ToDo